beau1399/porpus/README.md

 * Tight development loop
 * __A quick path to making what you want to make__

+This document begins by describing how to generate a Porpus site, and then explains how to do the most basic Web development tasks for such a site.
+It is intended to serve as a self-contained tutorial that will have you doing Web development in Clojure very quickly, and it assumes only a basic understanding of how Web applications in general work and knowledge of basic Clojure data structures and function call syntax.

 ## Quick Start

 This section will give you a quick path to a Porpus Web site, and show you what Porpus is and isn't.
 If you prefer to read about the design and intent of Porpus in greater depth, skip to the third major section of this document ("Porpus Design in Depth") and read that first.
 Otherwise, go ahead and follow these steps: